ProblemSolvingClub/psc-website/README.md

     ```
 3. Navigate to `File Manager` -> `public_html`
     - This directory is where you will be uploading your `_site` contents
+    - First delete everything in within the `public_html` directory and then process with the steps
     - You won't be able to upload folders in the directory so to work around this follow these steps:
         1. zip the contents of the `_site` folder
         2. upload the zipped file to CPanel in the `public_html` directory